ThinkersPark/GettingCleaningDataProject/CodeBook.md

 3. Uses descriptive activity names to name the activities in the data set

 The script applies "split & apply" technique to the variable "activityid".
-Function "getactivitname" looks for activity ID in "activitynames" table, and returns the activity name.
 The resulting set has activity name value where previously there was ID.

 4. Appropriately labels the data set with descriptive variable names.